JonBees/flask-db-webapp/README.md

 or Capstone grades.
 You will have to take care of this part of the “OrganizingTeams” task.
 * Please inspect the columns in the CSV files to understand the data and its types.
 * When you create the “Enrolled” table, ensure that the section limits are respected.
 There may be more students in the CSV file for a section than the capacity.
+* For the “Administration” task, add a user with the email admin@lionstate.edu with your choice of password